Coingecko And Dypius Partner To Build And Pioneer Innovation On The World Of Dypians

+(MENAFN- Zex PR Wire) Several prominent names in the crypto sector, including Avalanche, Conflux and Chainlink, are making strides in the World of Dypians.

-(MENAFN- GlobeNewsWire - Nasdaq) Bucharest, Romania, Sept.
-25, 2023 (GLOBE NEWSWIRE) -- The latest to join the ranks is CoinGecko, which is aligning with leading industry figures for increased engagement and education.
+Bucharest, Romania, 25th September 2023, ZEX PR WIRE , The latest to join the ranks is CoinGecko, which is aligning with leading industry figures for increased engagement and education.
 CoinGecko has now teamed up with Dypius to lead innovations on the World of Dypians platform, a metaverse that acts as the gateway to the crypto universe.
 Here, players can delve into a one-of-a-kind experience, interacting with AI-driven NPCs.

 A Fresh Alliance in the World of Dypians